3 Ways to Recover Deleted Photos on Any Android Device

-So you’ve deleted a precious photo (or an entire folder of photos) from your phone.
-Or worse, you broke or reset your phone and lost them all.
+So you’ve deleted a precious picture from your phone.
+Or worse, you broke or reset your device and lost them all.
+Now you need to know how to recover deleted photos from an Android phone.

-There are a few ways you can try to recover deleted photos on Android.
+You’ve got a few options.
 They range from the simple to the more advanced, so hopefully there’s a solution that works for you.
 Let’s get started.

 Most cloud and photo apps (not including Instagram) offer to back up your photos in the background.
 If you’ve got this turned on, then chances are your photo isn’t really deleted.

 Deleting a photo from your phone’s gallery app won’t delete it from your cloud backup service.
-To get it back, just log in to your cloud app and download it once more.
+To get it back, just log into your cloud app and download it once more.
 In Google Photos, open the image and select Save to device from the menu.
-For Dropbox it’s Export > Save to device.
+For Dropbox, this is located at Export > Save to device.

 On Google Photos, open the app and select Trash or Bin from the sidebar.
 Long-press on each image you want to recover, then hit Restore.
 Deleted files remain available for 60 days.